Moduli space of connections on rational irregular curves

 holds for all choices of $\epsilon_i\in\{+,-\}$. \end{defn} We always assume that the residual spectral data are generic.
-This implies that the connection is irreducible, that is, there does not exist a $\nabla$-invariant line bundle $L\subseteq E$. \begin{oss} Meromorphic gauge transformations may shift some residual data by an integer.
-The residual spectral data then satisfy the new Fuchs' relation \ref{fuchs}.
+This implies that the connection is irreducible, that is, there does not exist $\nabla$-invariant line bundle $L\subseteq E$. \begin{oss} Meromorphic gauge transformations may shift some residual data by an integer.
+Since the degree of the bundle changes as well, the residual spectral data still satisfy the new Fuchs' relation \ref{fuchs}.
 This implies that the residual spectral data of an isomorphism class of a connection are well defined only up to integers.
-Since when some residual data are zero some pathological behaviours arise, it also explains why we asked the generic condition to be satisfied. \end{oss}
+When some residual data are zero some pathological behaviours arise, it also explains why we asked the generic condition to be satisfied. \end{oss}

-\begin{prop} Any irreducible meromorphic connection $(\nabla, E, D)$ with $\deg D=4$ is meromorphic gauge equivalent to a connection $(\nabla', E', D')$ where $E'\cong\O(-1)\oplus\O$. \end{prop} \begin{proof} It is a consequence of the Fuchs' relation and the irreducibility of the connection (implied by the generic choice of the residual spectral data) as shown in Proposition 2.7.4 of \cite{geompanv}.
+\begin{prop} Any irreducible meromorphic connection $(E, D, \nabla)$ with $\deg D=4$ is meromorphic gauge equivalent to a connection $(\nabla', E', D')$ where $E'\cong\O(-1)\oplus\O$. \end{prop} \begin{proof} It is a consequence of the Fuchs' relation and the irreducibility of the connection (implied by the generic choice of the residual spectral data) as shown in Proposition 2.7.4 of \cite{geompanv}.
 An explicit description of such connections is given in Section 4.1 of \cite{Ohyama_2006}. \end{proof}